 [Connect to Holy Rosary Mission - Red Clound Indian School Records Inventory]

 RYAN, BROTHER LEO V., C.S.V., PAPERS, 1945-present, 61.8 feet (34.2 feet unprocessed).

 Papers of a Catholic educator active in business and adult education who has served as a Peace Corps administrator and consultant to numerous schools and religious communities.

 ST. FRANCIS MISSION RECORDS, 1878-[ongoing], 47.9 feet [22 reels microfilm] (20.0 feet unprocessed).

-Selected online images from the St. Francis Mission
+A collection of selected digital images from the St. Francis Mission Records.

 Recordings regarding St. Joseph's Indian Industrial School, a Catholic mission school in Wisconsin.
 Respondents were former students--Menominee and Potawatomi Indians--and